AbdelSey/yelp-clone/README.md

 # yelp clone - myfoody

-A responsive yelp-clone created with React, Redux Toolkit, Sequelize, PostgresSQL, Node, Express, Axios, and TailwindCSS.
+A responsive CRUD yelp-clone created with React, Redux Toolkit, Sequelize, PostgresSQL, Node, Express, Axios, and TailwindCSS.
 This app was deployed using Heroku and Netlify.
 This app is most optimal using Google Chrome.

 - Link to [myfoody](https://master--ornate-medovik-4f181e.netlify.app/)